khawley/fr_familiars/README.md

     >> python pet_my_famliars

 Thats it.
-The code is set to run _verbosely_ in that file, so you'll see a lot of print out on the command line.
-If you don't want that, set `verbose=False` in the classes listed.
+The code is set to run _medium verbosity_ in that file, so you'll see a lot of print out on the command line.
+If you don't want that, you can it to `VERBOSITY=0` near the top of **pet_my_familiars.py**.

+It is also set to do a full run, collecting all your dragons and all your beasts.
+If you decide to run those separately and store them in the **settings.py** file (instructions are in that file), you can change to `FULL_RUN=False`

 ## Errors...
 If it breaks or something goes wrong, send me an issue!
 I'd like to fix it.